smoeding/puppet-bind/REFERENCE.md

 ### <a name="dnssec_key"></a>`dnssec_key`

 *Notice*: Automatic key rollover using this type is not thoroughly tested.
-Use `bind::dnssec-policy` to define a DNSSEC policy (available with Bind 9.16) and let Bind handle the heavy lifting instead of Puppet.
+Use `bind::dnssec_policy` to define a DNSSEC policy (available with Bind 9.16) and let Bind handle the heavy lifting instead of Puppet.

 All intervals are interpreted as seconds if no unit is given.
 The